 Menin Gate & Last Post Ceremony

 The largest and the most important of the British memorials to the Missing in The Salient, The Menin Gate holds the names of 54,896 soldiers of the British Empire.
 This memorial marked the start of one of the main roads out of Ypres towards the Front Line.
-Following a meal at a local restaurant, your pupils will witness the moving ‘Last Post Ceremony’ which takes place every evening at 8pm.
+Following a meal at a local restaurant, your students will witness the moving ‘Last Post Ceremony’ which takes place every evening at 8pm.

 Langemark German Cemetery

 A sombre, foreboding place; this cemetery contains the bodies of more than 40,000 German troops, over half of which lie in a mass grave.
-Here, your pupils will learn how Germany chose to remember its war dead and how their thoughts of war were shaped by the slaughter of the German pupil battalions by British regular troops in 1914, known as the Massacre of the Innocents, an important challenge to pre-war ideas of the glories of warfare.
+Here, your students will learn how Germany chose to remember its war dead and how their thoughts of war were shaped by the slaughter of the German pupil battalions by British regular troops in 1914, known as the Massacre of the Innocents, an important challenge to pre-war ideas of the glories of warfare.
 The entrance to the exhibition contains a memorial room dedicated specificallyto the dead of the Student Battalions.
 In the 1930s, the memory of this battle was incorporated into Hitler’s perverse Cult of the Dead.

 Tyne Cot British Cemetery